minetest/benchmarks/README.md

-This repository will contain workflows that continously benchmark the Minetest engine.
+This repository will contain workflows that continously benchmark the Luanti engine.

-Results can be found at: https://www.minetest.net/benchmarks/dev/bench/
+Results can be found at: https://www.luanti.org/benchmarks/dev/bench/